karinait/fashion-classification/README.md

 ## Jupyter notebooks

-The jupyter notebooks for this project were run locally on a machine with a GPU where tensorflow was installed.
-The explanation on how to setup the environment for tensorflow is out of the scope of this document but without it this notebooks can't be run.
+The Jupyter notebooks for this project were run locally on a machine with a GPU, where TensorFlow was installed.
+The explanation on how to set up the environment for TensorFlow is outside the scope of this document, but without it, these notebooks cannot be run.

-The jupyter notebooks in this project were used for the Exploratory Data Analysis, Training and Inference.
-Here is a description of every notebook:
+The Jupyter notebooks in this project were used for Exploratory Data Analysis, Training, and Inference.
+Below is a description of each notebook:

 -**notebook_1_eda_small_images.ipynb**

-This notebook was used for the Exploratory Data Analysis of the [Small Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) and to train several neural networks and tune their parameters.
+This notebook was used for the Exploratory Data Analysis of the [Small Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) and to train several neural networks while tuning their parameters.

-The final result in this notebook is the selection of the final model to train on the larger dataset
+The final result in this notebook is the selection of the model to be trained on the larger dataset

 -**notebook2_training_large_dataset.ipynb**

-This notebook was used mainly to train the model selected in the notebook1 on the [Large Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset)
+This notebook was used primarily to train the model selected in the notebook1 on the [Large Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset)

 -**predict.ipynb**

-This notebook was used to make predictions by using the model trained in the notebook 2 and using tensorflow for inference
+This notebook was used to make predictions using the model trained in the notebook 2, leveraging Tensorflow for inference

 -**predict_tflite.ipynb**

-This notebook was used to create a tflite version of the model and use that version to make predictions through tflite runtime
+This notebook was used to create a TensorFlow Lite (TFLite) version of the model and use it to make predictions via the TFLite runtime

 ---

 ## AWS Lambda

 For the deployment of the project to AWS Lambda, I used the AWS SAM CLI to create a baseline and then adjusted the files as needed.
-The function was deployed sucessfully and there is a video in the /video folder showing a simple test of this function.
+The function was deployed successfully, and a video demonstrating a simple test of this function can be found in the /video folder.